-Grief: You may grieve for your former body and sex life if things have changed significantly.
-These feelings can affect your self-esteem, sexuality and attitude towards intimacy.
-It can help to talk about how you’re feeling with someone you trust and feel comfortable with, such as your partner, another person who's had cancer, or your doctor, cancer nurse coordinator or counsellor.
+These emotions can affect your self-esteem, sexuality and attitude towards intimacy.
+It can help to talk about how you’re feeling with someone you trust, such as your partner or a health professional, or with another person who has had cancer.
+You might also like to read Emotions and Cancer.

-"Max felt he wasn't the same man after treatment.
-He'd avoid talking and touching.
+"Max felt he was not the same man after treatment.
+He would avoid talking and touching.
 Counselling gave us ways to help express what was really going on." – Amy

 Surgery aims to remove the cancer from your body.
 It can potentially affect your sex organs and body image.